roseline-client/Rosaline-TOS/README.md

 # Data Collection
 - We only collect your **HWID** for licensing and protection.
 - We **do not** collect IP addresses or sell personal data.
-- If you do not agree to this policy, do not use Rosaline.
+- If you do not agree to this policy, do not use Roseline.